bihor/fp_newsletter/Documentation/Administrator/Index.rst

   Have you set the setting categoryOrGroup?
 You must define a category.

-- I use tt_address but not direct_mail and nothing happens.
+- I use tt_address but not mail and nothing happens.

   Have you set the setting html to -1?
 For the HTML-option-field direct_mail/mail is required.